dnsimple/dnsimple-support/content/articles/what-is-ssl-root-certificate.markdown

 ![A real SSL certificate chain](/files/dnsimple-ssl-chain-robowhois.png)

-The list of trusted CAs is of critical importance, because it determine the entire level of securit of a system.
+The list of trusted CAs is of critical importance, because it determines the entire level of security of a system.